CenterForOpenScience/OSFDocs/docs/dashboard/quick_tasks.rst

 Users can search for a project or component of their own, in order to register it.
 Users enter text into the empty field to begin a search, using the keyboard arrow keys or their mouse to select a result from the dropdown.
 Clicking “Continue registration” or hitting enter brings the user to the registration template selection page.
 Users can clear the field by clicking the ‘x’ on the right side of the text field.

-Any project or component that the user is a contributor on—regardless of permissions—will show as a search result.
-If the user does not have :ref:`admin permissions <permissions>`, continuing the registration will bring them to a page that informs them the action is forbidden.
+Any project or component that the user has admin permissions on will show as a search result.

 Public projects that were added to the Project Organizer, but that the user is not a contributor on do not get listed in the search results.